Titcomb Basin Wind River Range

 Lower Titcomb Lake

-My plan was to find a campsite somewhere along the lower lake before moving into the basin beyond the upper lake.
+I planned to find a campsite somewhere along the lower lake before moving into the basin beyond the upper lake.
 This was a bit easier said than done.
-Between the lake and the base of Fremont Peak is a narrow strip of land which doesn’t offer many level spots to set up camp.
-I was also mindful of regulations requiring camps to be a certain distance from lakes, streams and trails.
-Also, I certainly didn’t want to be one of those that sets up camp on a pristine meadow.
+Between the lake and the base of Fremont Peak is a narrow strip of land that doesn’t offer many level spots to set up camp.
+I was also mindful of regulations requiring camps to be a certain distance from lakes, streams, and trails.
+Also, I certainly didn’t want to be one of those that set up camp on a pristine meadow.

 Titcomb Basin Wildflowers #66559 Purchase